ccollicutt/puppet-pound/modules/pound/README.md

 ###Beginning with pound

 include '::pound' is enough to get you up and running.
-If you wish to pass in parameters like which servers to use then you can use:
+Or:

 ```puppet
 class { '::pound':